davew306/pandas-challenge/README.md

 'Oathbreaker, Last Hope of the Breaking Storm' is the game that sold the best, at a Total Purchase Value of $50.76

 The Resources folder contains the data set

+The source code is in the file 'HeroesOfPymoli_dw.ipynb'